 Other Definitions Include:

-- “Data Governance is the exercise of authority and control (planning, monitoring, and enforcement) over the management of data assets.”
+- “The exercise of authority and control (planning, monitoring, and enforcement) over the management of data assets.”
 (DAMA International)

-- “Data Governance is a system of decision rights and accountabilities for information-related processes, executed according to agreed-upon models which describe who can take what actions with what information, and when, under what circumstances, using what methods.”
+- “A system of decision rights and accountabilities for information-related processes, executed according to agreed-upon models which describe who can take what actions with what information, and when, under what circumstances, using what methods.”
 (Data Governance Institute)

 - “The specification of decision rights and accountability framework to ensure the appropriate behavior in the valuation, creation, consumption, and control of data and analytics.”
 (Gartner Glossary)